Federal Direct Loan

 Post-Withdrawal Disbursement of Title IV Funds

 If a student does not receive all of the funds earned, the student may be due a post-withdrawal disbursement.
 Prior to disbursal of a post-withdrawal disbursement, the student must provide NNU with permission to do so.
-The student may choose to decline some or all of the loan funds so that no additional debt is incurred.
+The student may choose to decline all of the loan funds so that no additional debt is incurred.

 NNU is entitled to use all or a portion of the student’s post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
 The student must provide NNU permission to use the post-withdrawal grant disbursement for all other school charges.
 If the student does not give NNU the requisite permission, the student will be offered the funds; however, this will result in a balance due to NNU.